Fines and Fees

 The Institute for Justice offers the Fines and Fees at Sentencing Act (FFSA).
 This model legislation, created in collaboration with the Fines and Fees Justice Center, requires courts to consider offenders’ ability to pay before imposing sentences that include fines and fees.
 It also offers all offenders the options to perform community service or use payment plans to satisfy financial obligations.

-The FFSA requires a court to calculate an offender’s ability to pay based his income.
+The FFSA requires a court to calculate an offender’s ability to pay based on their income.
 When an offender provides this information, the court will use it to assess fines and fees.
-The model requires the court to compare the offender’s income to HUD’s “very low-income” standards to set the fines and fees the offender must pay.
+The model requires the court to compare the offender’s income to the U.S. Department of Housing and Urban Development’s “very low-income” standards to set the fines and fees the offender must pay.

-Requiring realistic treatment of low-income individuals will level the scales of justice.
-And, in doing so, FFSA may benefit the state and its judicial system by increasing revenue, and decreasing future cases and prison populations.
+Requiring realistic assessments of individuals’ ability to pay will level the scales of justice.
+And, in doing so, the FFSA may benefit the state and its judicial system by increasing revenue and decreasing recidivism.